emilyane/safeSpace/README.md

 I have had issues with Xdebug and Composer that slowed down my work and caused me to restart my project twice.

+Although the projet is far from finished, I have spent many hours scouring the internet to solve problems, and my Mojave Mac environment has posed many differences than what I am used to working with at Interface3.

+The work continues...